Raimel Tapia Player Props: Brewers vs. Guardians

-The Milwaukee Brewers, including Raimel Tapia (.148 batting average in his past 10 games), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+The Milwaukee Brewers, including Raimel Tapia (.185 on-base percentage in past 10 games, 110 points below season-long percentage), take on starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Saturday at 4:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-2) against the Guardians.

 Raimel Tapia Game Info & Props vs. the Guardians